 Positioning Isn’t Just for Wheelchair Use

 It’s happened again.
 You’ve fitted your client for the perfect positioning wheelchair.
-They use it every day, but somehow, you’re still not seeing any lasting clinical improvements.
+They use it every day, but somehow, you’re still not seeing any lasting improvements.
 At this point, many physicians, therapists, or Assistive Technology Professionals (ATPs) could begin asking themselves how the wheelchair has failed.
-Many clinicians don’t consider that the desired results can only be achieved by maintaining correct patient positioning 24/7 – both in and out of the wheelchair.
+Many clinicians don’t consider that they can only achieve the desired results by maintaining correct patient positioning 24/7 – both in and out of the wheelchair.

 Let’s consider the facts.
 Even if an individual uses their positioning wheelchair optimally for the majority of the day, other factors can have negative effects on the body.
-Often, the positive impacts of the positioning wheelchair can be outweighed by strain from other parts of the everyday routine, such as sleeping, toileting, and transferring.
-Despite consistent use of the proper tools, many patients experience postural deviations, skin shear, and ultimately, pressure injuries due to lack of attention to positioning in other periods of the day or activities of daily living (ADLs).1 In order to get the most out of each custom positioning wheelchair, it is critical to accommodate proper bodily position every hour of every day.
+Often, strain from other parts of the everyday routine, such as sleeping, toileting, and transferring can outweigh the positive impacts of the positioning wheelchair.
+Despite consistent use of the proper tools, many patients experience negative outcomes.
+Proactive caregivers can avoid these negative outcomes by paying attention to positioning in other periods of the day or activities of daily living (ADLs).1 In order to get the most out of each custom positioning wheelchair, you must accommodate proper bodily position every hour of every day.

 Consequences of Neglecting 24-Hour Positioning

-By relying on time spent in a positioning wheelchair to provide all of the user’s posture support, a caregiver can leave their patient at risk for developing the following conditions.
+If you rely solely on a positioning wheelchair to provide your patient’s posture support, then you leave them at risk for developing the following conditions.

 Loss of Mobility

-Deformities can negatively impact the person’s ability to function, even in a wheelchair.2 They may develop a limited ability to self-propel, creating a higher dependence on caregivers.
-The individual may eventually become so uncomfortable that they are unable to tolerate sitting for long periods of time.
-This can take a toll on a person’s quality of life.
+Unquestionably, deformities can negatively impact the person’s ability to function, even in a wheelchair.2 They may develop a limited ability to self-propel, not to mention a higher dependence on caregivers.
+Eventually, the individual may become so uncomfortable that they are unable to tolerate sitting for long periods of time.
+This can certainly take a high toll on a person’s quality of life.

-Incorrect positioning can also lead to inordinate amounts of pressure being placed on bony prominences in the body.
-This can lead to skin breakdown and pressure injuries.4 Caregivers should be familiar with the most common places these wounds develop.
+Incorrect positioning can also lead to inordinate amounts of pressure on bony prominences in the body.
+Due to this pressure, skin breakdown and pressure injuries can occur.4 In light of this risk, caregivers should be familiar with the most common places these wounds develop.
 Pressure injuries most often occur in the sacrum.
-Other common areas of concern are the heels, greater trochanter, ischial tuberosity, back of the head, ears, shoulders, elbows, inner knees, and malleoli.4 Be vigilant and check these areas frequently to catch a developing pressure injury in its earliest stages.
+In addition, common areas of concern include the heels, greater trochanter, ischial tuberosity, back of the head, ears, shoulders, elbows, inner knees, and malleoli.4 Be vigilant and check these areas frequently to catch a developing pressure injury in its earliest stages.

 How to Adjust Positioning Outside of the Wheelchair